-At the time of inspection the property was found to be well maintained having regard to its age and character, with fittings internally on modern lines.
-A number of items were noted which have been reflected in the valuation figure, but there are no significant defects evident that would affect the property's suitability as a mortgage security.
+At the time of inspection the property was found to be generally well maintained having regard to its age and character, with fittings internally on modern lines.
+A number of items were noted, but there are no significant defects evident that would affect the property's suitability as a mortgage security.